saelarien/why-multi-agent-systems-fail/README.md

 Use of this dataset for training, fine-tuning, or analysis is permitted for non-commercial research purposes, provided attribution is maintained.

-This work may not be modified, extended, or used in derivative systems without explicit permission.
+This work may not be modified, adapted, or used to create derivative works without explicit permission.

 Saelariën
 The Saela Field